sytac/777-latency-test/README.md

 - jMeter 2.13
 - sh script that runs the tests
   - jMeter test script
   - Detection of current geolocation
   - Traceroute

-### prerequisite:
+### Prerequisite:
 - Java 6 JVM (default installed on OSX)

 Results are being stored in folder test-results/{timestamp}